oracle-cne/ock-forge/README.md

   The URI of an OCK configuration.
 The configuration is copied from this location into the value of the `-C` argument.
 If the URI ends with `.git`, the assumption is that it refers to a Git repository.
 Otherwise, the URI is assumed to refer to a directory on the local filesystem.
+If this option is omitted, the existing configuration is used.

- -b | --branch
+ -b | --branch *branch*

-  If `-s` refers to a Git repository, check out this branch after cloning.
+  If `-s` refers to a Git repository, clone this branch.
+Without this option the default branch is cloned.

  -C | --configs-dir *path*